Spider Exterminator Cost: $100 to $300 (2026)

 Quarterly plan $100 – $300/visit Moderate spider pressure, general pest prevention

 Most pest control plans include spider treatment as part of a general pest control service.
 You do not typically need a spider-only plan.
-A standard quarterly plan covers spiders along with ants, cockroaches, and other common pests for the same price.
+A standard quarterly prevention plan covers spiders along with ants, cockroaches, and other common pests for the same price.
+For guidance on treatment frequency, see how often you should spray for pest control.

 Cost Factors